 There are a number of studies in the literature on mobile botnets.
 Traynor et al. [12] study how a mobile botnet launches a DDoS attack against a cellular network core.
 They show that a small-size mobile botnet is sufficient to cause nationwide outages.
 Singh et al. [13] propose a mobile botnet using Bluetooth as a C&C channel.
 The commands are disseminated from one bot to another within the radio range of bluetooth.
 Their experiments show that commands from the botmaster can reach about 2/3 of bots in 24 hours.
 Xiang et al. [14] discuss the single point of failure problem in traditional centralized HTTP botnets.
 They propose a mobile botnet named URL Flux to make a traditional HTTP-based botnet more resilient against existing defense solutions.
+In URL Flux, the botmaster disseminates commands by putting them on a social network website.
+When a bot is about to pull a command, it generates hundreds of usernames and combines them with the social network website's domain name into hundreds of URLs.
+The bot then requests these URLs one by one until it finds the valid one, and then retrieves the command.

 Short Message Service (SMS) can also be used as a C&C medium for mobile botnets.
 Zeng et al. [15] use SMS messages for C&C to build mobile botnets.
 They leverage on the P2P topological structure in the botnet to reduce the number of SMS messages being sent and shorten the time delay for delivering SMS commands.
-Each bot needs to send SMS messages to its neighbors in order to join the P2P network and forward commands.
-Geng et al. [16] propose an SMS-based mobile botnet, in which they divide bots into normal bots and regional bot servers to build a P2P network in order to reduce the forward and search consumptions, and enhance the robustness of the botnet.
+Geng et al. [16] propose an improved SMS-based mobile botnet.
+They divide bots into normal bots and regional bot servers to build a P2P network in order to reduce the forward and search consumptions, and enhance the robustness of the botnet.
 Hua et al. [17] design a SMS-based mobile botnet and evaluate its construction under different topologies.
 Their simulations show that in a botnet containing 20,000 bots, a command from the botmaster could be covertly disseminated to over 90% of all bots, and each bot only needs to send no more than four SMS messages during the dissemination.
 Weidman [18] design a transparent C&C channel for a SMS-based botnet, in which the bot can intercept and read commands from incoming SMS messages before the messages are presented to users.
 Mulliner and Seifert [19] combine the Kademlia P2P network with an SMS-HTTP hybrid approach as the C&C channel for a mobile botnet, in which the communication is split into HTTP and SMS parts.
+During command dissemination, the botmaster puts the encrypted commands on some website, and notifies some random bots via SMS to download and decrypt the commands, and then forward the commands to other bots.
 We want to emphasize that one disadvantage of SMS-based botnets is in the cost incurred when sending commands via SMS, especially if the botnet is of large scale.
 Also, the use of SMS may eventually alert users and mobile operators since sending/receiving SMS messages may incur payment to mobile phone operators.
-In our proposed botnet, bots communicate with the C&C servers via the Internet, and this is much cheaper and stealthier.